poult-lab/daily-word/english_words_ learning.md

 [noun] The conviction of their son's murderer helped to give them a sense of closure.

 "the feeling that a difficult or an unpleasant experience has come to an end or been dealt with in an acceptable way"

+08.sake  /seɪk , ˈsɑːki/

+[n]  They stayed together for the sake of the children.

+"in order to help sb/sth or because you like sb/sth"

+[n] "a Japanese alcoholic drink made from rice"